 Selected Clients and Projects

-- The Future of Privacy Forum, Writer and Developmental Editor for policy guides, white papers, blogs, and other materials
+- The Future of Privacy Forum, Writer and Developmental Editor for policy and technology guides, white papers, blogs, and other materials

-- Soundview Executive Book Summaries, Senior Editor for business book summaries and other materials
+- Soundview Executive Book Summaries, Developmental Editor and Project Manager for business book summaries, audio scripts, and other materials

 - The Google School for Leaders, Developmental Editor and Writer for white paper and style guide